skittleson/DoCodeThatMatters/src/emails_out_of_control.md

 ### Data

 Mostly newsletters, some transactional.
 Having a time-to-live on some of these emails would make sense.
 That's not a feature i'm aware of so lets just do some data deletion.
+EDIT: there is a feature called Sweep in Outlook.com that does this.

 ```json
 [('news@e.eyebuydirect.com', 290),